We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 BrokerLink compares rates from a wide range of providers, ensuring you get the best deals available.

-As you now know, car insurance is mandatory throughout Canada.
-But not just any car insurance policy will do.
+When it comes to driving a convertible, not just any car insurance policy will do.
 Rather, you must ensure that your convertible car insurance complies with the minimum requirements in your province.
-Minimum requirements vary but in many regions, they include the following four types of coverage: third party liability coverage, accident benefits coverage, uninsured automobile coverage, and direct compensation coverage.
 Standard car insurance is required for all vehicles, no matter the make or model, and its purpose is to protect all drivers, passengers, and cars on the road.

 Third party liability insurance coverage